Your first visit

 What not to bring

 No shoes on the mat.
-No jewelry (rings, watches, earrings, chains).
-And leave the ego at the door.
+No jewelry: rings, watches, earrings, chains.
+And it's okay to not know what you're doing or to feel unsure at first.
 Everyone in the room was a white belt once.
+We understand.

 Hygiene